ChristianoBraga/notes-on-tdd/README.md

-# notes-on-tdd
+# Notes on type-driven development in Idris

-Notes on type-driven development in Idris
+This repository holds documents for a short-course on type-driven development with the Idris language.